martinrotter/rssguard/docs/source/features/scraping.md

 Goal of this feature is to allow advanced users to use RSS Guard with data sources which do not provide regular feed.
 So you can use the feature to generate one.

 ----
-You can select source type of each feed.
-If you select URL, then RSS Guard simply downloads feed file from given location and behaves like everyone would expect.
+You can select type of source of each feed.
+Currently these sources are supported:
+* URL - RSS Guard simply downloads feed file from given location and behaves like everyone would expect.
+* Local file - RSS Guard uses file in local filesystem as feed source.
+* Script - see below.
+* Built-in web browser - see below.

+## 'Script' option
-However, if you choose `Script` option, then you cannot provide URL of your feed, and you rely on custom script to generate feed file and provide its contents to [**standard output** (stdout)](https://en.wikipedia.org/wiki/Standard_streams#Standard_output_(stdout)).
+If you choose `Script` option, then you cannot provide URL of your feed, and you rely on custom script to generate feed file and provide its contents to [**standard output** (stdout)](https://en.wikipedia.org/wiki/Standard_streams#Standard_output_(stdout)).
 Data written to standard output should be valid feed data.

 `Fetch it now` button also works with `Script` option.
 Therefore, if your source script and (optional) post-process script in cooperation deliver a valid feed data to the output, then all important metadata, like title or icon of the feed, can be discovered :sparkles: automagically :sparkles:.